CarsonSlovoka/old-home/content/social/stackoverflow/so-vote.md

 [How do I get glyph outlines of a letter as bézier paths using JavaScript?]: https://stackoverflow.com/a/19057523/9935654
 [SVG icon in PWA manifest.json - how to set it for all sizes?]: https://stackoverflow.com/q/62825490/9935654
 [apple touch icon svg support]: https://stackoverflow.com/a/25079463/9935654
+[Whether all icon sizes can be used when using SVG in PWA manifest]: https://stackoverflow.com/a/66957279/9935654
+[Get the last item in an array]: https://stackoverflow.com/a/3216041/9935654

 {{< /table/bootstrap-table >}}